shahraj81/aida/tools/confidence-aggregation/README.md

 ## Task 1

-A task1 run output would contain multiple subdirectories.
+The input directory contains the output of NIST SPARQL query application docker when run over a TA1 system containing KBs corresponding to a set of evaluation documents conditioned upon either no hypothesis (Task 1a) or a single hypothesis (for Task 1b).
+This directory would contain multiple subdirectories.
 Each subdirectory corresponds to one task1 KB corresponding to one (parent) document.
 Within each subdirectory, there will be files matching the following pattern:

 ~~~
 AIDA_TA1_[CL|GR]_2019_\d\d\d\d.rq.tsv